raspberrypilearning/collisions-and-colours/en/step_1.md

 --- no-print ---

 Control the camera by clicking the left mouse button and moving the mouse.
-Control the movement of the ball using <kbd>WASD</kbd> (or <kbd>ZQSD</kbd>) or the arrow keys.
+Control the movement of the ball using <kbd>WASD</kbd> keys.

 + Which objects do you think use a `Rigidbody` in this game?
 + How have materials been used to make the game more engaging?